Flow (Japanese band)

-Flow (styled as FLOW) is a Japanese rock band formed in 1998 as a five-piece band made up of two vocalists, a guitarist, a bassist, and a drummer.
+Flow (stylized in all caps) is a Japanese rock band formed in 1998 as a five-piece band made up of two vocalists, a guitarist, a bassist, and a drummer.
 They are signed to Sacra Music.
-As of February 2023, the band has released 39 singles and 12 studio albums.
+As of November 2023, the band has released 40 singles and 12 studio albums.
 Their songs have been featured in the opening sequences of several anime and Japanese drama series.

 History

+1993–2003: Formation and major label debut

 The group began in 1993 when brothers Kōshi (elder: vocals, rhythm guitar) and Take (younger: lead guitar) began playing together.
 They formed Flow in 1998, and by 2000, were joined by Keigo (vocals), Gotō (bass) and Iwasaki (drums).
 In 2001, the band released its first maxi single, Flow #0.
 In 2002, the group released two mini-albums within the same year, followed by "Okuru Kotoba", Flow's first cover single, released in January 2003, which remained on the Oricon indie chart for seven consecutive weeks and also hit No. 6 on the overall singles chart.
 In the spring of that year, their first full-scale album Splash!!! debuted at No. 2 on the Oricon album chart.
 In July 2003, Flow released the single "Blaster" on the major label Ki/oon Records.

+2004–2007: "Go!!!", Naruto, and Code Geass

-In April 2004, they released "GO!!!", which stayed on the Oricon Top 10 Chart for three weeks.
+In April 2004, they released "Go!!!", which stayed on the Oricon Top 10 Chart for three weeks.
 In May 2004, Flow released their first major label album Game.
 A string of singles followed and in July 2005 the band released its third album, Golden Coast.
-Since the release of Golden Coast, Flow has released two singles with new A-sides, but one of these Around The World / Kandata was a double A-side release.
+After the release of Golden Coast, Flow released two A-side singles, including the double A-side "Around The World / Kandata".
 The songs "GO!!!" and "Re:member" both served as opening themes to the anime series Naruto, as well as "Sign" for Naruto Shippuden.
 "Days" was the first opening for Bones' Eureka Seven anime, and "Realize" was the opening for the PlayStation 2 video games based on the same series.
-Flow performed live in America for the first time in Dallas, Texas on September 2, 2006 at AnimeFest which was held at the Hyatt Hotel and Convention Center in downtown Dallas.
+Flow performed live in the United States for the first time in Dallas, Texas, on September 2, 2006, at AnimeFest in Dallas.
 Flow then released "Colors" in 2006, the first opening for Sunrise's original series, Code Geass: Lelouch of the Rebellion.
+Their song "Answer" was the first opening theme for the live action Japanese drama Detective School Q. They performed "Night Parade" with the hip-hop band Home Made Kazoku.